3 US-based economists win Nobel for research on wages, jobs

-STOCKHOLM (AP) — A U.S.-based economist won the Nobel prize for economics Monday for pioneering research that showed an increase in minimum wage does not lead to less hiring and immigrants do not lower pay for native-born workers, challenging commonly held ideas.
-Two others shared the award for creating a way to study these types of societal issues.
+STOCKHOLM (AP) — A U.S.-based economist won the Nobel prize in economics Monday for pioneering research that transformed widely held ideas about the labor force, showing how an increase in the minimum wage doesn’t hinder hiring and immigrants do not lower pay for native-born workers.
+Two others shared the award for developing ways to study these types of societal issues.

-The other half was shared by Joshua Angrist from the Massachusetts Institute of Technology and Dutch-born Guido Imbens from Stanford University for their framework for studying issues that can't rely on traditional scientific methods.
+The other half was shared by Joshua Angrist of the Massachusetts Institute of Technology and Dutch-born Guido Imbens of Stanford University for their framework for studying issues that can't rely on traditional scientific methods.

 People are also reading…

+In a study published in 1993, Card looked at what happened to jobs at Burger King, KFC, Wendy's and Roy Rogers when New Jersey raised its minimum wage from $4.25 to $5.05, using restaurants in bordering eastern Pennsylvania as the control — or comparison — group.
+Contrary to previous studies, he and his late research partner Alan Krueger found that an increase in the minimum wage had no effect on the number of employees.

-Card’s minimum wage research fundamentally altered economists’ views of such policies.
+Card and Krueger's research fundamentally altered economists’ views of such policies.
 As noted by the Economist magazine, in 1992 a survey of the American Economic Association’s members found that 79% agreed that a minimum wage law increased unemployment among younger and lower-skilled workers.
-Those views were largely based on traditional economic views of supply and demand: If you raise the price of something, you get less of it.
+Those views were largely based on traditional economic notions of supply and demand: If you raise the price of something, you get less of it.

+By 2000, however, just 46% of the AEA’s members said minimum wage laws increase unemployment, largely because of Card and Krueger.

+Krueger would almost certainly have shared in the award, Dube said, but the economics Nobel isn't awarded posthumously.

-Card also found that incomes of those who are native born workers can benefit from new immigrants, while immigrants who arrived earlier are the ones at risk of being negatively affected.
-To study the effect of immigration on jobs, Card compared the labor market in Miami in the wake of Cuba’s sudden decision to let people emigrate in 1980, leading 125,000 people to leave in what became known as the Mariel Boatlift.
+Card also found that an influx of immigrants into a city doesn't cost native workers jobs or lower their earnings, though earlier immigrants can be negatively affected.

+Card studied the labor market in Miami in the wake of Cuba’s sudden decision to let people emigrate in 1980, leading 125,000 people to leave in what became known as the Mariel Boatlift.
 It resulted in a 7% increase in the city’s workforce.
 By comparing the evolution of wages and employment in four other cities, Card discovered no negative effects for Miami residents with low levels of education.
 Follow-up work showed that increased immigration can have a positive impact on income for people born in the country.

 Angrist and Imbens won their half of the award for working out the methodological issues that allow economists to draw solid conclusions about cause and effect even where they cannot carry out studies according to strict scientific methods.

-Card's work on minimum wage was an example of a “natural experiment."
-The problem with such experiments is that it can sometimes be difficult to isolate cause and effect.
-For example, if you want to figure out whether an extra year of education will increase a person’s income, you can simply compare the incomes of adults with one more year of schooling to those without.
+Card's work on the minimum wage is one of the best-known natural experiments in economics.
+The problem with such experiments is that it can be difficult to isolate cause and effect.
+For example, if you want to figure out whether an extra year of education will increase a person’s income, you cannot simply compare the incomes of adults with one more year of schooling to those without.

-Yet there are many other factors that may determine whether those who got an extra year of schooling are able to make more money.
-Perhaps they are harder workers or more diligent and would have made more money than those without the extra year even if they did not stay in school.
+That's because there are many other factors that might determine whether those who got an extra year of schooling are able to make more money.
+Perhaps they are harder workers or more diligent and would have done better than those without the extra year even if they did not stay in school.
 These kinds of issues cause economists and other social science researchers to say “correlation doesn’t prove causation.”

-Imbens and Angrist, however, developed statistical methods to get around these challenges and determine more precisely what can actually be said about the causes and effects of natural experiments.

-“I was just absolutely stunned then to get a telephone call," Imbens said from his home in Massachusetts.
-“And then I was just absolutely thrilled to hear the news ... that I got to share this with Josh Angrist and and David Card," whom he called "both very good friends of mine.”
-Imbens said Angrist was best man at his wedding.
+Imbens and Angrist, however, figured out how to isolate the effects of things like an extra year of school.
+Their methods enabled researchers to draw clearer conclusions about cause and effect, even if they are unable to control who gets things like extra education, the way scientists in a lab can control their experiments.

+Imbens, in one paper, used a survey of lottery winners to evaluate the impact of a government-provided basic income, which has been proposed by left-leaning politicians in the U.S. and Europe.
+He found that a prize of $15,000 a year did not have much effect on a person's likelihood to work.

+As a youth, Angrist dropped out of a master's program in economics at Hebrew University in Israel, though he did meet his future wife, Mira, there.
+He has dual U.S. and Israeli citizenship.

+“I did have sort of a winding road,” he said.
+“I wasn't a precocious high school student.”

-Krueger, who worked with Card on some of the research that won the Nobel, died in 2019 at age 58.
-He taught at Princeton for three decades and was chief Labor Department economist under then-President Bill Clinton.
-He served in the Treasury Department under then-President Barack Obama, then as Obama’s chairman of the Council of Economic Advisers.
-Nobel prizes are not awarded posthumously.
+Krueger, who worked with all three of the winners, died in 2019 at age 58.
+He taught at Princeton for three decades and was chief Labor Department economist under President Bill Clinton.
+He served in the Treasury Department under President Barack Obama, then as Obama’s chairman of the Council of Economic Advisers.

 The award comes with a gold medal and 10 million Swedish kronor (over $1.14 million).